Want the perfect workout program?

 You'll notice there are no standing lunges (or lunges of any kind) in Chris Bumstead's quads routine.
 Instead, the workout concludes with a tri-set of unilateral leg press, bodyweight sissy squats, and seated calf raises.
 The unilateral leg press takes some pressure off the lower back and allows you to focus on one leg at a time.

-Day three is the first back routine of the week.
+Day three is the first Chris Bumstead back workout of the week.
 In this workout, the focus is on back thickness.
+In addition, the biceps are getting worked in the majority of these movements as they work to pull alongside the back.

 With no specific warmup, Chris Bumstead jumps right into the first exercise of the day, a lat pulldown using an underhand close grip.
 This will be the only pulldown variation of the day.